brianbraatz/brianbraatz.github.io/content/post/Articles/_New4/AWK and SED Together.md

 ---
 title: AWK and SED Together
-description: AWK and SED, Compared and how best to Combined
+description: AWK and SED, Compared and how best to Combine
 slug: awk-vs-sed
 date: 2021-12-30
 image: post/Articles/IMAGES/25.jpg